open-sauced/intro/10-Types-of-contributions.md

 ## B. Coding Type Of Contributions

 Coding contributions in the context of open-source software development involve writing, modifying, or improving the actual source code of an open-source project.
-These contributions are at the core of open-source development and are crucial for building and maintaining software

 Coding contributions are the heart of open-source development, as they directly impact the functionality and quality of the software.
 Contributors collaborate with project maintainers and the community to ensure that their code contributions align with project goals and coding standards.
 Open-source projects typically have guidelines and processes for accepting and integrating coding contributions, such as code reviews and continuous integration.

 ### *Here are some specific examples of how coding can be used to contribute to open-source projects:*